Stunning views in every direction are one of the most memorable features of Elsa's Kopje.

 Drinks included: Soft drinks, beers, house wines and local spirits are included; top-shelf drinks are at additional cost.

-Birdwatching: Meru National Park has around 300 different recorded bird species, and when we visited, Elsa’s Kopje had a top bird specialist and experienced guide.
-He was always keen to share his passion with fellow birding enthusiasts.See more ideas for Birdwatching in Kenya
+Birdwatching: Meru National Park will appeal to those on a Kenya birdwatching holiday for over 300 recorded bird species.
+When we visited, Elsa’s Kopje had a top bird specialist and experienced guide who was keen to share his passion.See more ideas for Birdwatching in Kenya

 Attitude towards children: The managers at Elsa’s Kopje feel that children of most ages can come here, but that it may not be suited to the very young, perhaps under the age of five years.